Getting Started With Search Engine Optimization

-- Avoid overusing keywords; Google will penalize you if its web crawlers think your content has unnecessary words/phrases.
+- Avoid overusing keywords; Google will penalise you if its web crawlers think your content has unnecessary words/phrases.

-- Ensure your page URLs are simple and descriptive.
+- Ensure your page URLs are descriptive and straightforward.

-- Add a robots.txt file to your website.
-This tells Google how to index pages on your site.
+- Add a robots.txt file to your website to tell Google how to index pages on your site.

 - Create a sitemap.

-SEO is an ongoing practice that requires time and patience but if you do it right, the rewards will be well worth it.
-By learning the basics of search engine optimization, you will get an understanding of how the web works, as well as how to make your content more easily discovered by your potential readers.
+SEO is an ongoing practice that requires time and patience, but if you do it right, the rewards will be well worth it.
+By learning the basics of search engine optimisation, you will get an understanding of how the web works, as well as how to make your content more easily discovered by your potential readers.

 I’ve included a few books on SEO if you need further clarification – If you buy any of them, I will receive a small amount of money.